tamontealegrep/MarketplaceCondition/README.md

 Name: seller_state, dtype: int64
 ```
 --------
-Creating a new column "buenos_aires_seller" to combine sellers from Buenos Aires and the Federal Capital is justified due to their geographical proximity and socioeconomic similarities.
+Creating a new column `buenos_aires_seller` to combine sellers from Buenos Aires and the Federal Capital is justified due to their geographical proximity and socioeconomic similarities.
 This consolidation simplifies data analysis, ensures consistency, and facilitates meaningful comparisons.
 Additionally, sellers from these two regions constitute the vast majority of the dataset, making this grouping approach highly relevant and practical.
 ```python
 # Create 'buenos_aires_seller'
 df['buenos_aires_seller'] = df['seller_state'].isin(['Buenos Aires', 'Capital Federal'])
 ```
-Given that all sellers are from Argentina, the information provided by the column seller_country is unnecessary.
-Furthermore, since the majority of sellers come from the Buenos Aires province or the Federal Capital, the detailed information in the seller_city column is also unnecessary, especially considering its numerous categories.
+Given that all sellers are from Argentina, the information provided by the column `seller_country` is unnecessary.
+Furthermore, since the majority of sellers come from the Buenos Aires province or the Federal Capital, the detailed information in the `seller_city` column is also unnecessary, especially considering its numerous categories.
 ```python
 # Delete 'seller_country', 'seller_state', 'seller_city'
 for column in address_columns:
     df = df.drop(columns=[column])
 ```
 ## 2.5 Shipping columns
+This group includes the columns related to the shipping.

 ```python
 shipping_columns = ["shipping_mode", "free_shipping", "local_pick_up", "international_delivery_mode"]